• Home

 July 6, 2015

 I’ve been making lots of small improvements to the treehouse that we were building at this exact time last year.
-The bulk of the decor has left up to the kids, meaning that right now there are clay pots filled with dirt and transplanted weeds, an abandoned wasp nest, sticks, and mysteriously, a collection of dead moths.
+The bulk of the decor has been left up to the kids, meaning that right now there are clay pots filled with dirt and transplanted weeds, an abandoned wasp nest, sticks, and mysteriously, a collection of dead moths.
 For safety and appeal, other changes have taken place too.
 Check them out:

 1. Galvanized pipes and fittings are surprisingly expensive.